At Omni not all PCB files we receive are from seasoned PCB design professionals.

 Delays occur when designs can’t move past the quoting phase due to required design reviews that incur in back-and-forth e-mails.
 These delays are usually caused by only a few sources.

 We offer you this half dozen simple gotchas to avoid.

-- Drilling: Are the drill files and tool lists included and have you specified smaller hole sizes than required?
+- Drilling: Are the drill files and tool lists included and have you specified smaller hole sizes than really required?
 Nothing will stop a project in its tracks faster than not providing the drill files.
-Using a minimum hole size of 0.016” will help ensure your project is eligible for Prototyping programs.
+Using a minimum hole size of 0.016” will help ensure your project is eligible for prototyping programs.